Have You Been Arrested for a Prescription Drug Crime in North Carolina?

 Types of Prescription Drug Crimes & Penalties

 If you are caught in possession of prescribed medication without a valid prescription, the penalties you face depend on the type of schedule the drug is classified under.
-Since there are no prescription Schedule I drugs, many of them fall between Schedules II and V.
+Since there

 The following are common types of prescription drugs of each schedule: